EarlyAmericanSerializedNovels/earlyamericanserializednovels.github.io/_posts/1801-05-02-adventures-in-a-castle.md

 machinations gave birth.”
 This particular outcome not only conforms to reader expectation but it does so because it corroborates an espoused or at least perceived divine truth of the period that “the wicked are often snared in their own devices.”
-Hogan concludes the paratext with his praise of Julius’ prose and his ability to refrain from “those passionate exclamations, that often insinuate a degree of profanity into the mind, and with which tales and novels frequently abound.”
+Hogan concludes with his praise of Julius’ prose and his ability to refrain from “those passionate exclamations, that often insinuate a degree of profanity into the mind, and with which tales and novels frequently abound.”
 He